Accusations of racial bias in Grammy Awards: Voting process

-The voting process for the Grammy Awards has endured much criticism over the years.
+The voting process for the Grammy Awards has seen much criticism over the years.
 The voting committees are made up of hundreds of musical experts, including musicians, producers, engineers, and songwriters.
 Members of the Recording Academy will submit their picks for nomination, which will then be screened by 350 individuals to ensure that the nominee is placed in the correct category and eligible for a potential award.
-Members are then asked to vote in up to 15 genre categories and four general categories.
+Members are then asked to vote in up to 10 genre categories and three general categories.
 The votes are sent to independent accounting firm Deloitte to be tallied, and a comprehensive list is sent back to the Recording Academy to be voted upon for a final time.
 These ballots are again counted by Deloitte and the winners are sealed until the night of the awards.

 Controversy has been raised over the fact that members vote for works in categories outside of their expertise, and this occurs because they are required to vote on a certain number of categories to maintain membership.
 Rob Kenner, a Grammy screener, described an "unwritten rule" among committee members to be cautious nominating an album by an already well-known artist if they did not want that album to eventually win an award.
 Kenner claims that voting members are more likely to select an album based on its popularity and name recognition, even if they have never heard the music before.

 Another controversial aspect of the voting process focuses on the lack of transparency regarding the composition of voting committees.
 The nominations for a wide variety of categories are shaped by many committees, but little is known about who are on these committees, how they are formed, or who puts them together.
 Looking on the official Grammy website provides no further clarity, thus obscuring the process further.